Professor Martin Parker

 Research interests

-My research and writing widens the scope of business and management studies, whether in terms of particular sorts of organisations (the worker co-op, circus, zoo etc), or ways of representing organising (in art, cartoons, films etc).
-I'm also interested in the philosophy of the concept 'organization', and how it can be understood in relation to social justice, digitization and distribution across time and space.
+My research widens the scope of business studies, whether in terms of particular sorts of organisations (the worker co-op, circus, zoo etc), or ways of representing organising (in art, cartoons, films etc).
+I am also interested in the philosophy of the concept 'organization', and how it can be understood in relation to social justice, digitization and distribution across time and space.
 There's a full publication list here - https://sites.google.com/view/profmartinp/home?authuser=0

 I am also very interested in how academics write, and how they might cultivate new audiences for their ideas, and I write journalism as regularly as I can.